Skip to main content

 What Does "Cash-Pay" Actually Mean?

-Real example: A Complete Blood Count (CBC) through insurance might run $75–$150 after your "negotiated rate."
-At LaboratoryAssist in Austin, the cash-pay price is $5.
-Not a typo.
+Real example: Complete Blood Count (CBC) through insurance runs $75–$150 after "negotiated rates."
+LaboratoryAssist charges $5 cash.
+Not a marketing gimmick.
+The actual price.

 Austin's Cash-Pay Healthcare Scene